xwu/xwu-swift-numerics/numeric-protocols.md

 ### Heterogeneous comparison

 [SE-0104: Protocol-oriented integers][ref 9-4] added heterogeneous comparison
-and bit shift operators to the language to improve the user experience.
+and bit shift operators to Swift in order to improve the user experience.
 For example, you can now check if an `Int` value is equal to a `UInt` value.

 > Similar enhancements for operations such as addition are not yet possible